sncosmo/sncosmo/docs/overview.rst

   this package to some extent.
 The key difference is that these packages provide several (or many) executable applications, but do not provide an API for writing new programs building on the functionality they provide.
-In contrast, this package is designed to be a programming *library*.
-It currently provides no executables.
-Instead, it provides functions and classes which can be used to write programs or scripts by a Python programmer, using a publicly defined API.
+This package, in contrast, provides no executables; instead it is a *library* of functions and classes designed to provide the building blocks commonly used in many aspects of SN analyses.

 * `SNooPy`_ (or snpy) is also a Python library for SN analysis, but with a (mostly) different feature set.
-SNooPy is aimed at both the Python programmer and the general user (you don't necessarily need to know Python to use it), whereas this package is (currently) only a library for writing Python programs.
+SNooPy is aimed at both the Python programmer and the general user (you don't necessarily need to know Python to use it), whereas this package is (currently) only a library.

 .. _`snfit`: http://supernovae.in2p3.fr/~guy/salt/index.html